msimms/OpenWorkoutWeb/README.md

 ## Execution
 The software is designed to work within multiple frameworks.
 Currently, cherrypy and flask are supported.
-It is also designed to work with both python2 and python3.

 To run the web service under the cherrypy framework:
 ```